Configuration

 Repository Sources

 This section shows your cloned repos.
 Each repository entry displays the repo name, URL, branch selector, and mirror status.
-Click Add Repository to clone a new remote repo — Zephyr probes the URL and shows the default branch and estimated clone size before you confirm.
+Click Add Repository to clone a new remote repo — The AI Platform probes the URL and shows the default branch and estimated clone size before you confirm.

 If a clone fails, a Retry button appears next to the error message.
 Once cloned, the repository is available to all conversations and specialists in the project.